dippyshere/CaptureViewer/README.md

 - V-sync can be enabled.
 - Refresh rate can be set independently of the resolution.
 - Prevents sleep while the viewer is running.
+- Audio monitoring can output to multiple devices at once.

 ## License